-The Lester E. Harrell Memorial Award is given to an outstanding School of Church Music and Worship degree student.
+The Lester E. Harrell Memorial Award is given to an outstanding student in the School of Church Music and Worship.

-The Carolyn Lott Award in Instrumental Church Music is given to an outstanding performer in the instrumental concentration or a composition student composing and/or arranging outstanding instrumental music for the church.
+The Carolyn Lott Award is given to an outstanding performer in the instrumental concentration or a composition student composing and/or arranging outstanding instrumental music for the church.

-The James McKinney Outstanding Performer Award is awarded to a student who is judged by the applied music faculty to be the outstanding performer in the School of Church Music and Worship.
+The James McKinney Outstanding Performer Award is awarded to a student who is judged by the applied music faculty to be an outstanding performer in the School of Church Music and Worship.

-The Edwin McNeely Music Award is presented to a Southern Baptist student with degree concentration in voice, music ministry, or conducting; based on character, personality and ability shown in leadership of congregational singing and public worship.
+The Edwin McNeely Music Award is presented to a Southern Baptist student with a degree concentration in voice, music ministry, or conducting; based on character, personality, and ability shown in leadership of congregational singing and public worship.

-The Wayne (Polly) McNeely Piano Award is given to a piano student for outstanding achievement.
+The Wayne and Polly McNeely Piano Award is given to a piano student for outstanding achievement.

-The Evelyn Marney Phillips Music Education Award is presented as a memorial to Evelyn Marney Phillips for outstanding achievement in music education, especially with children's choirs.
+The Evelyn Marney Phillips Music Education Award is presented for outstanding achievement in music education, especially with children's choirs.